 Continues the focus on nursing situations and procedures necessary to assist individuals in meeting special needs related to human functions.
-Focuses on the care of psychiatric, pediatric, maternity, and medical-surgical patients.
+Focuses on the care of psychiatric, pediatric, and maternity patients as well as the medical-surgical patient.
 Prerequisites: PNE 141, 142, 173, and 116.
 Lecture 4 hours.
 Laboratory 12 hours.
 Total 16 hours per week.